matwilso/boxLCD/research/README.md

 # research

 This folder contains active experiments on models and on boxLCD components.

-There are some descriptions and commands to run models, but they are unstable and subject to change.
+They are unstable and subject to change, so you should stick to a specific release of boxLCD.

+For commands and scripts on running things, see [here](./scripts/README.md).